 That’s all we had time for on Episode 01, but make sure to join us for the next one.
-You’re invited to join us live every 2nd and 4th Tuesday of the month, along with the experts at Bridgecrew and special guests!
+You’re invited to join us live every month, along with the experts at Bridgecrew and special guests!

 In Episode 02, we’ll have some Terraform-module-scanning fun with Checkov and take a closer look at AirIAM.

 Any questions or suggestions for the next show?
 We’d love to hear them in our #office-hours Slack channel.
 Also, feel free to reach out if you have your own project, idea, or demo to share with the #CodifiedSecurity community.